getodk/docs/collect-filling-forms.rst

 Select response
 ~~~~~~~~~~~~~~~~~

 Questions with response choices can be answered by touching the selected items.
-These include radio buttons (single-select), dropdowns (single-select), check boxes (multi-select), and images choices (single and multi-select).
+These include radio buttons (single-select), dropdowns (single-select), check boxes (multi-select), and image choices (single and multi-select).

 .. figure:: /img/collect-completing-forms/single-select.*
   :alt: A question screen with radio buttons (single-select).